ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/gallery.md

 <div class="simple-wrapper">
   <div class="text-wrapper">
     <a id="skys-the-limit"></a>
-    <h1>Sky's the Limit - 18 Grid</h1>
+    <h1>Sky's the Limit</h1>
-    <p>In the same vein as Sinking Feeling, this is meta origami with a non-standard model.
-I wanted this model to focus on youthful imagination, as I know I would have loved this as a kid.
+    <p>In series with Sinking Feeling, this is meta origami with a non-standard model.
 Also, yes, it does fly.</p>
     <p>Designed: 05/10/25</p>
   </div>
   <div class="image-container">